jbeck018/howlerops/docs/ONBOARDING_IMPLEMENTATION.md

 ## Overview

-This document summarizes the comprehensive onboarding and tutorial system implemented for SQL Studio.
+This document summarizes the comprehensive onboarding and tutorial system implemented for Howlerops.
 The system provides a delightful, educational experience that helps users discover and master all features.

 ## Implementation Strategy